GemNet: Universal Directional Graph Neural Networks for Molecules: From spherical representations to directional message passing

 \textbf{Directional representations.} To use spherical representations in a model we first need to find a tractable description.
 Instead of using spherical harmonics, we propose to sample the representations in specific directions $\hat{\vr}_i$.
 If we look at recent models, we see that they implicitly use the directions to each atom's neighbors for this purpose, i.e.\ they embed the edges in the molecule's graph.
 These directions define an \emph{equivariant} mesh that circumvents the aliasing effects that would arise from fixed grids \citep{kondor_clebsch-gordan_2018}. \citet{schutt_equivariant_2021} flexibly define the directional mesh in each layer by aggregating directions, while \citet{gasteiger_directional_2020} and others use a fixed mesh for each atom.
 We can refine this mesh of directions e.g.\ by using more neighbors or by interpolating between directions.
 The approximation error of this directional mesh is related to the spherical harmonic expansion via the mesh norm and the separating distance between directions \citep{jetter_error_1999,keiner_efficient_2007}.
 Note that depending on the discretization scheme the resulting mesh might not provide a universal approximation guarantee.

 \cref{eq:sphere} only defines the relationship for a fixed direction, while models commonly use different directional meshes for the input and output.
-To incorporate this we add a convolution with a learned filter $F_2$, which can only improve the model's expressiveness.
-Since the input and output are spherical functions, the used filter $F_2$ has to be \emph{zonal}, i.e.\ it can only depend on one angle.
+We model the relationship between different directions using a convolution with a learned filter $F_2$, which can only improve expressiveness.
+Note that the input function is only defined for specific directions $\hat{\vr}_i$.
+To simplify the resulting equations we express this using Dirac deltas.
+Since the input and output are spherical functions, the used filter $F_2$ has to be \emph{zonal}, i.e.\ it has to be isotropic and depend on only one angle \citep{esteves_learning_2018}.
 This can be expressed as \citep{driscoll_computing_1994}

 where $\gR_b$ denotes the directional mesh of atom $b$ with mesh directions denoted by $\hat{\vr}_i$, and $\hat{\vr}_o$ specifies the output direction.
 The integral vanishes due to the Dirac delta $\delta$.